-According to a PTI report, Reserve Bank had flagged possible "black money" risks from virtual currencies like bitcoins, to a parliamentary panel that they are "susceptible to misuse" by terrorists and fraudsters for laundering money.
+The Reserve Bank had also flagged possible "black money" risks from virtual currencies like bitcoin, to a parliamentary panel that they are "susceptible to misuse" by terrorists and fraudsters for laundering money.

-The Reserve Bank of India further said it has not given any licence and authorisation to any entity or company to operate such schemes or deal with bitcoins or any virtual currency (VCs).
+The central bank had further said it has not given any licence and authorisation to any entity or company to operate such schemes or deal with bitcoin or any VC.

-As such, any user, holder, investor, trader, etc. dealing with VCs will be doing at their own risk, the RBI informed the parliamentary standing committee on finance.
+Kumar also added RBI's stance that any user, holder, investor, trader, etc. dealing with cryptocurenies will be doing so at their own risk, as it had previously informed the parliamentary standing committee on finance.